trunk-rs/trunk/README.md

 </html>
 ```

-`trunk build` will produce the following HTML at `dist/index.html`, along with the compiled SCSS, WASM & the JS loader for the WASM:
+`trunk build` will produce the following HTML at `dist/index.html`, along with the compiled scss, WASM & the JS loader for the WASM:

 ```html
 <html>